The name "Tor" can refer to several different components.

 Even if onion routing has become a standard household term, Tor was born out of the actual onion routing project run by the Naval Research Lab.

-(It's also got a fine translation from German and Turkish.)
+(It's also got a fine meaning in German and Turkish.)

 Note: even though it originally came from an acronym, Tor is not spelled "TOR".